xy-241/CS-Notes/content/index.md

 >[!caution]
 >- I am still reconstructing some of the notes and sorting out the taggings.
->- Some notes are empty because those ideas weren't the main focus when I was exploring that particular topic, [feedback is welcomed](https://github.com/xy-241/CS-Notes/issues)
+>- Some notes are empty because those ideas weren't the main focus when I was exploring that particular topic